-Now just try standing on 1 leg.
+Now they can try standing on 1 foot.

-Can you do this on 1 leg?
+Can they do this on one leg?

 And while throwing and catching?

-How about on 1 leg and picking up a ball from the floor to play with skittles or target practice?
+How about on 1 leg and picking up a ball from the floor to play with skittles or target practice.

 This video is suitable for mobile children.
 You can create the laser string quest anywhere in your home and make it as big or small or as easy as you like!